 Tuition and fees may be paid by DEBIT CARD, CASH, MONEY ORDER, CASHIER’S CHECK, VISA, MASTERCARD, DISCOVER, and AMERICAN EXPRESS.
 Tuition for Online and Hybrid courses follows the same fee schedule above.

-ALL TUITION AND FEES MUST BE PAID IN FULL PRIOR TO THE FIRST DAY OF REGULAR REGISTRATION OF AT THE TIME OF REGISTERING FOR CLASSES THERE AFTER.
+ALL TUITION AND FEES MUST BE PAID IN FULL PRIOR TO THE FIRST DAY OF CLASSES.

-Schedules with unpaid balances will be deleted prior to the first day of Regular Registration.
+Schedules with unpaid balances will be deleted prior to the first day of classes.
 All tuition and fees are due at the time credit hours are added.
 Schedules will be deleted if added charges are not paid in full at the time of drop/add registration.

 Tuition for Non-residents of Alabama

 Students who are not residents of Alabama and/or who are not citizens of the United States shall pay 2.0 times the normal in-state tuition rate.
 The in-state tuition rate shall be extended to students who reside outside of Alabama in a state and county within fifty (50) miles of a campus of an Alabama College System institution provided the campus has been in existence and operation since October 1, 2008.
 The in-state tuition rate shall be extended to students who have graduated from Alabama high schools or who have obtained a GED in Alabama within two years of the date of their applications for admission in accordance with the requirements set forth in the Code of Alabama.
 Please note that the designations are by campus and not by institutions.
 Approved Mississippi Counties: George, Greene, Harrison, Jackson, Perry, and Stone.
-Approved Florida Counties: Escambia, Okaloosa, Santa Rosa, and Walton.
-As of March 2020 Okaloosa County FL and Walton County FL are no longer eligible for in-state tution rates.
-Please see the Admissions Office for residency requirements.
+Please see Admissions office for residency requirements.

 Tuition for Veterans

 Students are required to pay tuition fees upon registration for each semester.
 Tuition and fees for students who have established Pell Grant, Supplemental Educational Opportunity Grant (SEOG), or Alabama Student Assistance Program (ASAP) eligibility will be charged to their accounts.
-Exceptions will be made for those students who establish eligibility for participation in Tuition Assistance, Alabama National Guard Educational Assistance Program (ANGEAP), Veterans’ Affairs, and Vocational Rehabilitation Services.
+Exceptions will be made for those students who establish eligibility for participation in Veterans’ Affairs and Vocational Rehabilitation Services.
 In addition, students who are sponsored by agencies (Masonic organizations, sororities, fraternities, etc.) will be permitted to enroll without payment pending billing agencies for required fees.
-All students not paying tuition and fees at the time of registration must present written authorization from the sponsoring agency to the Business Office and to the Veterans’ Affairs Counseor in the Office of Financial Aid in order to complete financial registration.
+All students not paying tuition and fees at the time of registration must present written authorization from the sponsoring agency to the Business Office in order to complete financial registration.

 Students must clear all financial obligations with the College prior to the end of each semester of enrollment.
 Students will not be allowed to complete registration or attend classes until financial obligations of the previous semester are satisfactorily met, including, but not limited to, parking and library fines.